FREE TRIAL UPGRADE!

 Why we identify interested parties

-After interested parties have been identified, the next step is understanding what is driving those groups to be interested.
+After interested parties have been identified, the next step is understanding what's driving those groups' interests.
 Having a clear picture of what each stakeholder needs or expects from the EMS should drive program priorities.
-Many of these expectations are naturally built into environmental programs — for example, regulators have a need for accurate records.
+Many of these expectations are naturally built into environmental programs.
+For example, regulators need accurate records.
 Other expectations are less intuitive, and the identification of stakeholders helps provide clarity.
-Understanding the perspective of each stakeholder should serve as the foundation for establishing EMS goals and objectives, will dictate what environmental impacts are priority for reduction, and can provide justification for resources being dedicated to EMS operation.

 Applicable laws & regulations